How do you rest and recover the legs after a hard workout? It can be daunting when you start an exercise that grows and tones your leg muscles.

 - Turmeric: It contains anti-inflammatory properties that can be of help.

-- Nuts and seeds: Consuming the right quantity of walnuts, chia seeds, flax seeds, pecans, and hazelnuts when recovering can be beneficial.
+- Nuts and seeds: Consuming the correct quantity of walnuts, chia seeds, flax seeds, pecans, and hazelnuts when recovering can be beneficial.
 They contain omega-three fatty acids and are high in proteins.

 - Get a massage: Getting a massage on your rest day might be the perfect way to relax your leg muscles.
-With a proper massage on your rest day, you can get your leg muscles ready for your next workout.
+You can get your leg muscles ready for your next workout with a proper massage on your rest day.

 - Sleep more: What is a rest day without perfect sleep?
 You need to sleep on your rest day and get enough sleep to help your body relax.